Company Registration

 Trustee

-Unified exchange
+Unified Exchange

-Step 5.
-Appoint a Company Secretary
+Step 5: Appoint a Company Secretary

 There are no legal restrictions on changing the company secretary in Hong Kong, provided that the company always maintains a valid appointment for the position.

-Step 6.
-Get a Registered Address in Hong Kong
+Step 6: Get a Registered Address

 A graphic of a Statrys boy holding his phone with location services on

-2. Rent an office in Hong Kong
+Option 2: Rent an Office in Hong Kong

 Alternatively, you can rent an office space in Hong Kong.
 Common options are private offices, virtual offices, or coworking spaces, each with its own unique advantages and disadvantages.